piresdanilo/weather-api/README.md

 # api-test-project
-This little exercise was created to practice the Fetch method.
-In this exercise, the site uses Fetch to get the data from the API JSONPlaceholder and inserts the data in the list below.
+This website uses the Fetch method to connect with two APIs from <a href="https://openweathermap.org/" target="_blank">OpenWeather</a> to show this information.
+The first is Geocoding, which allows us to get geographical coordinates data by using the location (name of the city) inserted by the user.
+The second, Current Weather, allow us to access the current weather data of over 200.000 cities.